kristy-lam/df-challenge-3-address-book/docs/class-diagrams-test-plan.md

 - [x] 7.2 Throws exception when input is not a number between 0 and 5
 - [x] 7.3 Exits the app when input is 0
 - [x] 7.4 Takes three inputs from user in add contact interface
-- [ ] 7.5 Takes two inputs from user in edit contact interface
+- [x] 7.5 Takes three inputs from user in edit contact interface
 - [ ] 7.6 Takes one input from user in remove contact interface
 - [ ] 7.7 Takes one input from user in display contact interface